 This Q&A is an edited excerpt from a Sustainable Business Fridays conversation Sept.
 26 by the Bard MBA in Sustainability program, based in New York City.
 This twice-monthly dial-in conversation features sustainability leaders from across the globe.
 Originally published on Friday February 20, 2015 as part of The Sustainable MBA series on www.greenbiz.com.

-Derek Handley is an entrepreneur, author and investor embedding the B-Team‘s vision of people, planet and profit derek_handleyinto everything he does: the businesses he works with, the networks he’s involved with and in New Zealand, the country he calls home.
+Derek Handley is an entrepreneur, author and investor embedding the B-Team‘s vision of people, planet and profit into everything he does: the businesses he works with, the networks he’s involved with and in New Zealand, the country he calls home.

 He is The B Team’s entrepreneur-in-residence, an adjunct executive professor at AUT University, chair and co-founder of NZX-listed Snakk Media, a director at Sky Television, a New Zealand Arts Foundation trustee and an astronaut-in-waiting at Virgin Galactic.